 - Avoid swinging the weight or using momentum to try to lift the weight.

-- Do the exercise in a controlled way so that your momentum does not contribute to the movement.
+- Do the exercise slowly, so your momentum doesn’t contribute to the movement.
+It is also important to establish a solid mind-muscle connection.

 - Exhale as you pull your arms back, and inhale as you come back.
 Keep your breathing steady.